8 tips for destressing before your wedding

 The week before your wedding is undoubtedly the most exciting one ever!
-But with all the final planning and preparation comes stress.
+But all that final planning and preparation undoubtedly brings stress.
 Remember to take a deep breath and remain calm.
-If you need help handling pre-wedding stress, here are 8 ways to destress the week before your wedding:
+If you need help handling pre-wedding stress, here are eight ways to destress the week before your wedding:

 1. Sleep more

-Even if you’re feeling super stressed, it’s still important to get between 8 and 9 hours of sleep every night.
-Lack of sleep can negatively affect your memory, mood, and health.
+Even if you’re feeling super stressed, it’s still important to get between eight and nine hours of sleep every night.
+Why?
+Because lack of sleep can negatively affect your memory, mood, and health.
 Getting enough sleep on a consistent basis means you’ll wake up feeling refreshed and focused.

 Exercise is crucial for keeping stress under control.
-Carve out time in your busy schedule to hit up the gym at least five days a week.
+Carve out time in your busy schedule to exercise at least five days a week.
 Cardio exercise, such as running, releases feel-good hormones in the brain, causing you to feel happier and calmer.
-If you can’t hit up the gym, then take a jog around your neighborhood or pop in a workout DVD.
+You can go to the gym, take a jog around your neighborhood or take an online workout class.

 3. Ask for help

-If you still feel like there’s a lot to do the week before your wedding, don’t do it alone.
+Feeling like you have to do a million things before your wedding?
+Don’t go it alone.
 Instead, ask your friends and family to help out.
-Don’t be afraid to delegate tasks to others so that everything runs smoothly.
+Delegate tasks to others so that everything runs smoothly.
 You’ll feel a lot less stressed out, and your friends and family will be happy to lend a hand.

 Meditation has been proven to reduce stress.
 If you’ve never meditated before, there are loads of guided meditations you can follow, including apps and YouTube videos.
 All you need is a comfortable space with minimal distractions.
-Merely meditate for 15 minutes a day, and you’ll feel so much calmer and in control.
+Simply meditate for 15 minutes a day, and you’ll feel calmer

 5. Pamper yourself